wheelsbot7/laughing-carnival/content/blog/mastodon-selfhost/index.md

 probably have more than 1 PC lying around.

 [^1]:
-    While the offical documentation doesn't mention any recommended specs, my single-user instance worked fine with just 4 Gigs of RAM and an Intel Core i3.
+    While the official documentation doesn't mention any recommended specs, my single-user instance worked fine with just 4 Gigs of RAM and an Intel Core i3.